 Evidence now shows that safety errors made by the contractor may have contributed to the fatal accident.
 Witness testimony shows the contractor ignored an excessive “fire fuel load” of materials and scraps that had built up in the home during renovation projects.
 According to NBC-Connecticut, windows had also been secured closed and no phone or fire alarm systems were installed in the residence prior to the family moving into the home.

 Several civil lawsuits have been filed in connection to the incident.

-The Connecticut Personal Injury Lawyers with Carter Mario Injury Lawyers urge families to ensure their home is outfitted with properly working smoke detectors.
-Doing so can drastically reduce the chances of a house fire injuring a home's occupants.
+The Connecticut Personal Injury Lawyers with Carter Mario Law Firm urge families to ensure their home is outfitted with properly working smoke detectors.
+Doing so can drastically reduce the chances of a house fire injuring a home’s occupants.